naved001/obmd/README.md

 Notes:

-* The owner in the request must match the current owner of the node.
+* The version in the request must match the current version of the node.
 * The token in the response is to be used to view the console.

 ## Non-admin operations